gauravwadghule/PHP-MySql-responsive-Gallery/README.md

 # PHP-MySql-responsive-Gallery
 php gallery to load images from Mysql database.
-This gallery is responsive made with bootstrap
+This gallery is responsive made with bootstrap.

+HOW TO USE?
+create /gallary in your parent directory. import images table.